Docker container

 Copy binary from gw #

 Most applications have many dependencies and complicated setups, and are already running on Docker.
-In these cases it is often preferable to build the gw image on top of the already existing application image.
+In these cases it is often preferable to build the gw

-NOTE: This doesn't mean that these should be running in the same container, but they can use the same base image in two separate containers.
+Note: This doesn't mean that these should be running in the same container, but they can use the same base image in two separate containers.
 It is a common wisdom that one container should run one thing.

-For this we can start off of our application image as a base layer and add the gw binary in a COPY layer:
+For this we can start off of our application image as a base layer and add the gw

 FROM example.org/registry/node-image:ubuntu